 In the past, such knowledge would have saved lives.
 It could probably do so again in the future.

-June 8, 2004 update (1): Here is the text of the Shahada, the Islamic statement of faith, in a Latin-letter transliteration of the original Arabic and in translation:
+June 8, 2004 addendum (1): Here is the text of the Shahada, the Islamic statement of faith, in a Latin-letter transliteration of the original Arabic and in translation:

 Ashhadu an la ilaha illa-llah